Petty Cash and Change Funds

 - FIDUCIARY – The department head or budget unit manager who is authorized to approve expenditures from the department’s accounts.
-The fiduciary is responsible for insuring that the funds are physically secure, should report any unusual activity to the controller or internal audit department, conducts periodic unannounced cash counts, and ultimately has the financial responsibility for the fund and will resolve any unexplained discrepancies.
+The fiduciary is responsible for insuring that the funds are physically secure, should report any unusual activity to the controller or the Office of Audit, Risk, and Compliance, conducts periodic unannounced cash counts, and ultimately has the financial responsibility for the fund and will resolve any unexplained discrepancies.

 - CUSTODIAN – The department employee who is responsible for the day-to-day operation and maintenance of the fund, ensures deposits or replenishments are prepared timely, and should report any unusual activity to the controller or the Office of Audit, Risk, and Compliance.

 - BACK-UP CUSTODIAN – The back-up custodian’s duties and responsibilities are the same as the custodian’s when he or she is unavailable.

 - RECEIVING CASH FOR A NEW FUND or INCREASING FUND AMOUNT –

 Complete and email a Petty Cash/Change Fund Request Form to Finance@ohio.edu for finance approval.
 After approval, the form can be brought to the Bursar’s office to receive your cash.
 Send an email to firstname.lastname@example.org at least two business days prior to your need to arrange for pick-up.
 For regional campuses, the form should be submitted along with a completed Direct Payment Form to accounts payable and you will receive a check in the mail.

 - DECREASING FUND AMOUNT or CLOSING FUND – Complete and email a Petty Cash/Change Fund Request Form to email@example.com omplete a deposit form indicating the appropriate cash account for the fund and deposit funds as usual.
 The cash account can be found on the initial fund request form or by contacting firstname.lastname@example.org.